Shohei-Takata/Fast-optimal-entrainment/README.md

 The main codes are "WR_Floquet", "WR_simple", "WR_feedback", "WR_penalty", and "WR_plot".
 The structure of these codes are the same as "VAN_...".
-The figure is corresponding to fig6 and fig7 in the article*.
+The figure is corresponding to fig6 and fig7 in the paper*.

 ### Fitz Hugh nagumo

-The main code is "FHN_Floquet", "FHN_simple", "FHN_feedback", and "FHN_penalty".
+The main codes are "FHN_Floquet", "FHN_simple", "FHN_feedback", and "FHN_penalty".
 The structure of these code are the same as the above.
-This model is not attached in the article*.
+This model is not attached in the paper*.

 *Takata, Shohei, Yuzuru Kato, and Hiroya Nakao.
 "Fast optimal entrainment of limit-cycle oscillators by strong periodic inputs via phase-amplitude reduction and Floquet theory." arXiv preprint arXiv:2104.09944 (2021).